SimonMaracine/checkers-engine/tests/results/commentary.md

 Engine 12.2 won the match.
 It seems that a larger TT is actually better, but not by much.
 It is still a mistery to me that fact that engine 12.2 still searched on average a bit shallower.

+## 12.2 black vs 13.0 white | match--Dec-12--19-12-14--2024.json

+Engine 13.0 won the match by a decent margin.
+Taking into account the hash move from the TT in move reordering is a good idea.